me-bipin99/bipin-parajuli/README.md

 # Bipin Parajuli Portfolio

 Welcome to my personal portfolio!
-This project showcases my work as a **junior developer**, along with some of my **React/Next.js projects**, web experiments, and other coding projects.
+This project showcases my work as a **junior developer**, along with some of my  web experiments, and other coding projects.

----

-## 🚀 About Me

-Hi, I'm **Bipin Parajuli**, a passionate developer and learner.
-I enjoy building interactive web apps, exploring new technologies, and continuously improving my skills.

 - 🌱 Currently learning: React, Next.js, TypeScript
 - 💻 Interested in: Frontend Development, Full Stack Projects